emirick72/emirick72/README.md

 ## Hello there! 👋

-My name is Emily Rick and I am a Computer Science undergraduate with an interest in software development.
+My name is Emily Rick (she/her) and I am a Computer Science undergraduate at Old Dominion University with an interest in software development.
 I have dabbled in a little bit of the languages listed below, but my two main favorites are Python and Java.
-I am currently learning C# and brushing up on my Java and C++ skills.
+I am currently learning more about and brushing up on my Python, Java, and C++ skills.
 ___

 ### Languages I've Learned So Far